Aider

 Limitations

-• Requires command-line proficiency and manual API key setup.
+• Aider is a terminal-based tool that requires command-line proficiency and manual API key configuration.

 12-month cost